088papi/SoftUni-Programming/README.md

-This repo consists of task I did at SoftUni.
+This repo consists of tasks I did at SoftUni.